 |Next available intake|

-|Indicative annual fee 2014||$22,300* - Full-fee paying place|
+|Full fee paying annual fee - commencing 2017||$26,280 for 1 yr full-time - Full-fee paying place|

 Faculty of Science, Engineering and Built Environment

 |CRICOS course code||035505G|

 - Fees and charges

 - Entry requirements - general

 - Entry requirements - specific